Brett-Tanner/Journal/May_23.md

     - Switched away from DB queries to (potentially slower) Ruby methods on the instantiated Invoice object
   - [x] JS calculations got messed up by me putting the children in tables, so had to fix those
   - [x] Fixed opts/slots in SS not correctly displaying as such/made the process of rendering them more efficient
-  - [] Change 'Mark in SS' to 'Confirm Invoice'

 #### What I learned